More About Mark

-California Magazine: “Medieval Murder in Marin,” Jan.
-1983.
+California Magazine: “The Pendragon Chronicles,” Jan.
+1983, by Richard Reynolds.
 Pretrial article on Richards, Baldwin, Hoover, and the events of the time.

 One of the more interesting parts in the article, not otherwise discussed on this site, is that the prosecution unsuccessfully moved for Mark’s bail to be revoked after a woman Mark dated stated that he had a gun.
 Richards introduced himself to Linda, telling her he was Francois Ragocazy, a South American consular official.
 He introduced his mother, Lois, as an aunt and told Linda that his father was dead.
 He said that a cousin named Mark Richards was in trouble with the law and that he needed a gun for “political reasons.”
 Lois testified that “Francois,” the name Mark used, was a nickname.
 Richards took the stand and admitted that what Linda said was true, but that the gun was in the glove compartment of the car, which he had borrowed from his father without knowing that it was there.
 When the prosecutor asked about his political reasons, Mark said, “I see this trial as political.
 You and [the detective] are trying to save your necks from a bad bust.”

-Source material from the Earth Defense Headquarters and other sites presenting Mark in his own words.
+Source material from the Earth Defense Headquarters, Kerry Cassidy, and other sites presenting Mark in his own words.

-Captain Mark Richards: Interviews with Kerry Cassidy (Project Camelot) who describes Mark as one of her main whistleblowers and source of information.
+Captain Mark Richards: The total recall Kerry Cassidy interviews (Project Camelot) introduced Mark to a wider audience.
+Cassidy describes Mark as one of her main whistleblowers, a national treasure, and a source of information.

 China Gates: YouTube talk by Jo Ann Richards.